 Why Do We Need DevOps Automation?

-First, let me address the following question: Why do we need DevOps automation?
-Automation is critical to DevOps transformation because it enables businesses to gain organizational efficiency, unpredictability, and reliability.
+DevOps automation is critical to digital transformation because it enables businesses to gain organizational efficiency, unpredictability, and reliability.
 It also eliminates delays, freeing up time for other vital goals.

-DevOps automation is the concept of automating all operational tasks in software development so that they can be completed without the need for human involvement.
+DevOps automation is the concept of automating all operational tasks in software development.
 Throughout the DevOps process, automation may encompass the coding, testing, delivery, and monitoring phases.

 The Benefits of DevOps Automation